 Root canal treatment from £250-£550

-Root canal treatment is carried out by your dentist over 2 or more appointments.
+Root canal treatment is carried out by us over 2 or more appointments.

-Before having root canal treatment, your dentist may take a series of X-rays of the affected tooth.
+Before having root canal treatment, we may take a series of X-rays of the affected tooth.

-This allows them to build up a clear picture of the root canal and assess the extent of any damage.
+This allows us to build up a clear picture of the root canal and assess the extent of any damage.

-Root canal treatment is usually carried out under local anaesthetic, a painkilling medicine that numbs your infected tooth and the gum around it.
+Root canal treatment is usually carried out under local anaesthetic or using a painkilling medicine that numbs your infected tooth and the gum around it.

 In some cases where the tooth has died and is no longer sensitive, it may not be necessary to use a local anaesthetic.